Future Students Updates

 The U.S. Consulates across the globe have temporarily suspended F-1 and J-1 Student Visa interview scheduling.
 At this point, there is no clear indication as to when they will reopen in a given country.
-However, as international applicants are approved for admission, we will continue to issue I-20 and DS-2019 visa eligibility documents for the upcoming Summer/Fall 2020 and Spring 2021 semesters to allow applicants to schedule visa interviews as soon as possible after the U.S. Consulates re-open.
+However, as international applicants submit the Certificate of Financial Responsibility with proof of funding for approval, we will continue to issue I-20 and DS-2019 visa eligibility documents for the upcoming Summer/Fall 2020 and Spring 2021 semesters to allow applicants to schedule visa interviews as soon as possible after the U.S. Consulates re-open.

 If you are unable to obtain a student visa and arrive in time to begin your studies in Summer or Fall 2020, please contact your graduate program for information on enrollment options.

-If your graduate program is offering distance education/virtual courses, students enrolling in on-campus programs, but with visa or travel issues, may have the option to take courses virtually (up to six credit hours for master’s students) during Summer or Fall.
+If your graduate program is offering distance education/virtual courses, students enrolling in on-campus programs, but with visa or travel issues, may have the option to take courses virtually during Summer or Fall.
 This option allows on-campus students to start their program without delay.
+Students will be able to take a full course load (9 hours) online in Fall 2020.
 After passing international clearance, an I-20 or DS-2019 would be issued for on-campus attendance in Spring 2021.

 Another option would be to defer your admission start term to Spring 2021 or Fall 2021 (applications can be deferred up to one year from the original admit term).
 There is no deadline to request a deferment, so please take your time in considering all options regarding attendance.
 Contact your graduate program for deferment approval.